afbat/spotifyplaylists/README.md

 Last year, IFTTT started charging for this applet and apparently I'm also pretty cheap too when it comes to playlist making (I mean, as one should be...).
 So as an attempt to improve my python skills while productively procrastinating my dissertation, and also cope with no longer having a playlist output from all these now-normalized 'like' responses,  I decided to mess around with `spotipy`.

 Lastly, this is one of several 'fun' projects that I have been playing with in my free time for the purpose of improving my python skills.
 Sure, it essentially picks up an established practiced that I have had for the last ten years, in terms of shaping my engagement with the Spotify's interface with the specific intention of adding content through what is going on on the back end.
-These are habits that are difficult to break once deeply embedded into a relationship and routine.
+These are habits that are difficult to break once deeply embedded into a technology relationship and routine.
 But more so, this is part of a larger trend in which I push myself to think more computationally about the problems, tedious and repetitive tasks, or ones that are just take up too much time in a packed schedule.
 As a result, I push myself to try new things and improve skills that will make my research easier (and sometimes a little more fun) in the process.

 ## What it can do
 - creates and/or updates a playlist for the current month